 Anyway, there are certain elements and concepts in Islamic architecture that have been offered to the world of Islam by Iranians.
 They are:

 - Symmetry: Iranian palaces, like those built in Pasargadae in 550 BC, had observed symmetry and considered it seriously.
 It took about two centuries for Islamic architecture to come up with the idea of implementing this concept into its structures.
-It’s interesting to see that Iranian architectures have considered this concept around 1500 years before mosques incorporated the idea.
+It’s interesting to see that Iranian architects considered this concept around 1500 years before mosques incorporated the idea.

-- Shabestan: Islamic columned halls providing shade and protection against the heat of summer or even cold of winter followed Persepolis palaces, Sassanian palaces, etc. Slender pillars with decorated capitals and carved shafts were not new ideas for Iranian architects.
+- Shabestan: Islamic columned halls providing shade and protection against the heat of summer or even the cold of winter followed by Persepolis palaces, Sassanian palaces, etc. Slender pillars with decorated capitals and carved shafts were not new ideas for Iranian architects.
 Even the motifs were similar.
 Iranian mosques have got beautiful bird and flower designs, arabesque designs, floral designs, etc that were not Arabic ideas by any means.